2i2c-org/team-compass/communication/blog.md

 This will run a server that can be used to inspect your post.

-### How to do all of this via GitHub in the browser without doing anything locally
+### How to edit the blog in the browser without doing anything locally

 The easiest way to do all of the above _without ever leaving the browser_ is to do the following: